Learn MoreIUP Code: 003277

 Satisfactory Academic Progress is reviewed after every spring semester for the subsequent academic term.
 There is an appeal process available for students who lose financial aid eligibility due to a lack of satisfactory academic progress.

-Programs affected: Federal Pell Grant, Federal Supplemental Educational Opportunity Grant (FSEOG), Federal Stafford loans (both subsidized and unsubsidized), Federal Perkins Loans, Federal PLUS loans, Federal Work Study (FWS).
+Programs affected: Federal Pell Grant, Federal Supplemental Educational Opportunity Grant (FSEOG), Federal Direct loans (both subsidized and unsubsidized), Federal PLUS loans, and Federal Work Study (FWS).

 Students who earn a 0.00 GPA that includes any “F,” “I,” or “*” grades at the end of a term are considered to have unofficially withdrawn and must provide documentation to the Financial Aid Office from their instructors confirming the last date of academically